jimmyhorngithub/automation/README.md

 - Successfully created flags tagging.
 - Successfully created files backup.
 - Intergrated with Line\WeChat notify message.
+- Web iframe elements scraping.
+- Automation session timeout controling.

 Key Process Flows

 - The bot reads input criteria from the excel template.

 - Automate the creation of a Material Master.

+- Automate the download of the PDF documents.

 - Write the status back into the excel template.